Substra/substra-documentation/docs/source/operations/orchestrator/deployment.rst

         hostname: HOSTNAME

    | Replace ``HOSTNAME`` with the hostname of your Orchestrator.
-   | This will setup the ingress in order to make your Orchestrator accessible at the defined hostname.
+   | This will setup the ingress to make your Orchestrator accessible at the defined hostname.

 #.
 Setup your :term:`Substra channels<Channel>`.
    In the ``orchestrator-values.yaml`` file, add the following content: